Jack Sinclair (footballer): 2021

 After spending his career to date as an offensive player in the midfield or at half-forward, Sinclair was switched to the backline ahead of the 2021 season.
 In the pre-season game against Carlton, Sinclair had 28 disposals, 10 score involvements, eight intercepts, seven inside-50s.
 While he had never played in the backline in his career, Sinclair cemented his role from that moment and the switch proved a masterstroke for both the Saints and Sinclair, with the latter ultimately having his career-best season.
 Sinclair notched up his 100th AFL game in Round Two, where he was ceremoniously handed his guernsey pre-game by Tony Lockett.
 One of Sinclair's best games came in the 69-point Round Seven win over Hawthorn, where he had 26 disposals, five rebound-50s, four inside-50s and a goal.
 He also earned six AFL Coaches’ Association votes for that performance.
 He also had an influential game against Sydney in Round 12 where he had 29 disposals, 11 contested possessions and six rebounds.
 At the midway point of the season, Sinclair was First for St Kilda's intercepts (99), second for goal assists (eight), third for rebound-50s (46), contested possessions (99), defensive-half pressure acts (123), ground-ball gets (75).
 For his outstanding season, Sinclair was nominated by his teammates for the AFL Players' Association Most Valuable Player Award (each team puts forward three player nominations to the AFLPA).
 Sinclair also finished second in the Trevor Barker Award, collecting 155 votes as well as the Robert Harvey Best Clubman Award.

+2023

+Sinclair backed up his excellent 2022 season in 2023 with a second All-Australian selection and a second best and fairest.

 Statistics

-Updated to the end of 2022.
+Updated to the end of the 2025 season.